 The quarterly magazine accepts multiple submissions during their two submissions periods on 15 March – 15 May and 15 September – 15 November.
 Any submissions received outside this period are not considered.

 Payment is $0.03 per word and a maximum of $150 for original, unpublished stories and $0.01 per word for reprints.
 More details are available on the submissions guidelines page on their website.

 Aurealis is an Australian Magazine that publishes compelling reads from both established and emerging writers.
 The magazine publishes horror, fantasy and science fiction.
 They recommend browsing through their magazine to get an idea of the stories they like to publish.

 The magazine is partial to horror stories that are speculative rather than derivative.
 They are particularly strict about stories based on TV series and will not publish any superficial horror stories.

 The online publication accepts submissions from Australian and New Zealand writers from 1 February – 30 September.
+Other authors can submit their works between 1 July and 31st July 2021.
 Short horror stories should be between 2000 – 8000 words.
 Pay is between A$20 – A$60 for 1000 words and is only made after the publication of your story.
 Contributors also receive a free copy of the issue containing their story.